ms2176/Traffic-Lights-HSI/README.md

 ## Acknowledgements

-This code was developed as part of the 2nd year (2023-2024) Hardware Software Interface course in the BSc Computer Science program at Heriot-Watt University.
+This code was developed as part of the Year 2 (2023-2024) Hardware Software Interface Course.
 It was completed as a pair coursework assignment.